cinghie/wordpress-starter-pack/wp-content/plugins/woo-product-feed-pro/readme.txt

 * Strip HTML from the (short) description attributes

 == Upgrade Notice ==

+= 11.7.8 =
+Added additional field for the Pinterest template

+= 11.7.7 =
+Removed currency from Zbozi shipping costs

+= 11.7.6 =
+Added the link_template field for Google Shopping feeds

+= 11.7.5 =
+Fixed an issue with VAT that was not being added for bundled products

+= 11.7.4 =
+Checked for compatibility with WooCommerce 6.7.0

+= 11.7.3 =
+Solved an issue with Uncaught TypeError: array_intersect()

+= 11.7.2 =
+Replaced substr with mb_substr for the product descriptions

 = 11.7.1 =
 Solved an Call to a member function addChild() on null for Skroutz feeds